 Coaches have so much power and influence, both of which have been tested profusely in the last few years.
 You are making an impactful difference in every life you touch.
 Though at times you may not feel like it, or you may not always see it, know that opportunity exists each and every day.

-Inspiring and building up leadership on your teams not only promotes a healthy environment, but also gives each individual on your team the opportunity to use those skills as their education and sports career continue beyond high school.
+Inspiring and building up leadership on your teams not only promotes a healthy culture, but also gives each individual on your team the opportunity to use those skills as their education and sports career continue beyond high school.

 You do make a difference.